saruaralam-swd/educrat/README.md

 Live link : [...]

-* A
-  * A1
-      * A11
-* B

-- A
-  - A1
-      - A11
-- B

 # Feature
-The grocery delivery web portal has three primary integrations ⋅⋅1.
-Buyer-side
-  Easy Registration with email, google, and Facebook Buyers can report the product
-  24 hours support section will be provided
-  Delivery options like Home delivery and Pickup system Product Ratings and Review feedback
-  Orders History
-  Easy checkout Process
-  Multi Payment Options
-  Real-time Order and Delivery tracking
-  Add product to cart.
-  Profile Edit.
-  Product Search
-  Wishlist
-  Add products to the cart
-  Delivery person Contact information to the customer Easy payment options

-⋅⋅2.
-Delivery-side
-  Easy Registration and edit the profile of the delivery person Manage order (view order placed and details)
-  Status update of order (in progress, delivered, delayed, canceled) Delivery and payments History.
-  Hassle-free registration/Login and edit profile.
-  View Deliverable orders.
-  Accept or Decline order delivery requests.
-  Show payments Delivery location and buyer's contact number.
-  Emergency Leave.
-  Weekly payments.
-  Delivery and payments History.
-  Get notification.
-  Set status working or not working.

-..3.
-Admin-side
-  Registration and Profile management
-  Adding products
-  Assigning orders to the delivery persons
-  Dashboard to view orders placed, deliveries and payment Managing the Order
+The grocery delivery web portal has three primary integrations
+1. Buyer-side
+  * Easy Registration with email, google, and Facebook
+  * Buyers can report the product
+  * 24 hours support section will be provided
+  * Delivery options like Home delivery and Pickup system
+  * Product Ratings and Review feedback
+  * Orders History
+  * Easy checkout Process
+  * Multi Payment Options
+  * Real-time Order and Delivery tracking
+  * Add product to cart.
+  * Profile Edit.
+  * Product Search
+  * Wishlist
+  * Add products to the cart
+  * Delivery person Contact information to the customer
+  * Easy payment options

+2. Delivery-side
+  * Easy Registration and edit the profile of the delivery person
+  * Manage order (view order placed and details)
+  * Status update of order (in progress, delivered, delayed, canceled)
+  * Delivery and payments History.
+  * Hassle-free registration/Login and edit profile.
+  * View Deliverable orders.
+  * Accept or Decline order delivery requests.
+  * Show payments Delivery location and buyer's contact number.
+  * Emergency Leave.
+  * Weekly payments.
+  * Delivery and payments History.
+  * Get notification.
+  * Set status working or not working.

+3. Admin-side
+  * Registration and Profile management
+  * Adding products
+  * Assigning orders to the delivery persons
+  * Dashboard to view orders placed, deliveries and payment
+  * Managing the Order

 ## Technology:
 - MERN (MongoDB, ExpressJs, ReactJs, NodeJs), firebase, vercel, react-router-dom